-When it comes to food gardening, you need the right tools to help make the job easier.
+Regarding vegetable gardening, you need the right tools to help make the job easier.
 Start with a good pair of gloves.
-You’ll want ones that are streamlined and fit right, since gloves that are too big or bulky can interfere with your ability to handle garden tasks.
+You’ll want ones that are streamlined and fit right since too big or bulky gloves can interfere with your ability to handle garden tasks.

-You want to make sure the cuff is snug against your wrist since you don’t want them to allow things like garden debris or dirt to get into the gloves.
-Also, look for water resistant material since you can absorb bacteria or allergens from the soil if your gloves aren’t waterproof.
+You want to ensure the cuff is snug against your wrist since you don’t want them to allow things like garden debris or dirt into the gloves.
+Also, look for water-resistant material since you can absorb bacteria or allergens from the soil if your gloves aren’t waterproof.

-When you’re finished using the gloves, wash them off with soap and water and hang them up to dry for future use.
+When you finish using the gloves, wash them off with soap and water and hang them up to dry for future use.

 Next, you need to buy pruning shears.
-These are used to take off parts of plants that are damaged or dead.
+These are used to remove parts of damaged or dead plants.

 Plus, pruning plants helps them to thrive.
 When you’re done using them, clean off the debris and store them in a container or on hooks in your gardening shed.
 Be sure to buy a garden fork.

 This is used to break up the soil to allow the roots of the plants to get the water and oxygen they need.
-This is a dual-purpose tool and can be used to get weeds out of the way, too.
+This dual-purpose tool can be used to get weeds out of the way, too.

 Store this tool out of the elements.
-If the tool handle is made of wood, you will need to oil it to prevent it from cracking.
+If the tool handle is made of wood, you must oil it to prevent it from cracking.
 You’ll also need a garden trowel.

 This tool is necessary for digging holes in the ground for planting.